kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Setting the feature gate to `false` and restarting components will disable it.
-If disabled, any new allocations will not propagate the skip fields, and the kubelet will treat all resources as requiring node preparation and cleanup.
+If disabled, any new allocations for standard drivers will proceed normally (propagating `false` or `nil`).
+However, any allocation requests targeting drivers that set `SkipNodePrepare: true` or `SkipNodeUnprepare: true` in their `ResourceSlices` will fail during allocation, preventing workloads from scheduling into a state where node preparation is incorrectly expected by the kubelet but cannot be satisfied.

 ###### What happens if we reenable the feature if it was previously rolled back?